 Why do you use plastic bottles if you claim to be sustainable?
 Can I recycle them?

 We use recyclable PET plastic bottles.
-Although recycled bottles are becoming more popular, they are still unatainable for the small manufacturer.
+Although recycled bottles are becoming more popular, they are still unattainable for the small manufacturer.
 We chose plastic over glass for its light shipping weight and for safety concerns in the shower.
 We constantly look for alternative solutions as they become available.

-What are eco tubes?
+What are compostable tubes?

-Ecotubes are a sustainable alternative to plastic tubes.
+Our compostable lip balm tubes are a sustainable alternative to plastic tubes.
 They are made of fully biodegradable paper, yet they remain durable for everyday use.

 Is Fable certified organic?

 We use USDA certified organic ingredients wherever they are available.
 In order for our product line to be certified organic it must meet the same requirements that organic food does.
 Our lotion would not qualify, for instance, because it uses and emulsifier to give it it’s creamy quality.
-Our lip balms would not qualify, although they a high percentage of organic ingredients because we chose to use vegan candililla wax, which is not available organic.
+Our lip balms would not qualify, although they a high percentage of organic ingredients because we choose to use vegan candililla wax, which is not available as certified organic.